We were returning to Timaru from Hamilton, and it took two flights on a smaller turbo-propeller plane.

 My wife said being delayed is better than being on an unsafe plane.
 As I watched the ground crew do their job through my window, I couldn’t help but think, “Are we in trouble?”

-Finally, after 30 minutes, all checks were done.
+Finally, after 30 minutes, the ground crew finished all their checks.
 The attendant closed the plane’s door and announced the flight’s commencement.

 How sure are we now that our plane will take us safely to our destination?